algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

     * Recently graduated with a Bachelor's degree in Electrical Engineering
     * Limited hands-on experience with FPGA, but eager to learn and grow in the field.
 * **Description**:
   * Alexandra is a recent graduate who has joined the team as a Junior Electronic Engineer.
 With a strong foundation in electrical engineering concepts, she is excited to dive into the world of FPGA.
-Alex is highly motivated and eager to learn from experienced colleagues like Florant Manni.
+Alex is highly motivated and eager to learn from experienced colleagues like Florent Manni.
 She is looking forward to contributing to innovative projects and expanding her skill set in FPGA design and implementation.

 ### Use Cases Analysis